andrewt0301/hse-acos-course/docs/calendar.md

 Also, see the HSE academic calendar [here](https://www.hse.ru/education/academ).

+One topic is one lecture and one seminar.
+Each part of the course (Computer Architecture - module 3, Operating Systems - module 4) ends with a test which is taken during a lecture class.

 ### Number of Topics

 * Computer Architecture: 17
 * Operating Systems: 19
 * Total: 36

+### Tests

+* Computer Architecture: 1
+* Operating Systems: 1

 ### Number of Weeks